Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 conda clean --all -y
 ```

-In case you won't be needing `shovill` or `amrfinderplus` in the future you can delete these environments with:
+In case you won't be needing `shovill` in the future you can delete these environments with:

 ```
-conda remove -n shovill_env --all -y conda remove -n amrfinderplus_env --all -y
+conda remove -n shovill_env --all -y
 ```